nodebotsau/nbdau/README.md

 ## Upcoming Events:

-International NodeBots Day 2014 events running in Melbourne, Brisbane and Sydney on July 26th.
+International NodeBots Day 2015 events running in Melbourne, Brisbane and Sydney on July 25th.

-NodeBots Hacking - Hack Melbourne 2nd and 4th Wednesdays of the Month for ongoing hacking.
+NodeBots Night - First Wednesday of every month at Hack Melbourne.

 ## Things to do before the day